-So in both cases, you will find high quality sound from both guitars.
+So in both cases, you will find high-quality sound from both guitars.
 It just comes down to what you want or need and the price point.

 Check out our Ibanez vs Jackson comparison here!

-They take the time to construct them correctly, Schecter guitars are of high quality.
-Not to mention the above average quality control internally.
+They take the time to construct them correctly, so Schecter guitars are of high quality.
+Not to mention the above-average quality control internally.

 But also entry-level guitars and basses of the highest caliber.
-Ibanez has established itself as a brand known for its fast, thin necks, top-notch hardware made in-house, and unique range of guitar models and styles.
+Ibanez has established itself as a brand known for its fast, thin necks.
+But also top-notch hardware made in-house, and a unique range of guitar models and styles.